Eriogonum cinereum: Description

 Eriogonum cinereum can reach from 2–4 ft in height and width.
 It is light silvery gray in color due to the woolly hairs on its stems and foliage.
 The leaves are wavy-edged ovals one to three centimeters long.

 The inflorescences stick out from the plant, each with one to several flower cluster heads of tiny tightly-packed frilly flowers which are usually light whitish-pink to brownish-pink in color, and quite hairy.

+Taxonomy

+Eriogonum cinereum was scientifically described and named by George Bentham in 1844.
+It is classified in the Eriogonum genus within the Polygonaceae family and has no botanical synonyms or subspecies.

+Distribution and habitat

+This shrub is endemic to the coast areas of Southern California, native in Los Angeles County, Ventura County, and Santa Barbara County and introduced to San Diego County.